truthcoin/www.truthcoin.info/faq/index.md

 ### How do you know that people wont claim an outcome was whatever will benefit them personally?

+(It would be best to consult [the whitepaper](http://www.truthcoin.info/papers/truthcoin-whitepaper.pdf) on this question, particularly the figures on pages 24-26 of Whitepaper 1.4).

 A parallel question would be, why wouldn't InTrade.com (a website which once provided USD prediction markets) simply steal their client's money?
 Why don't banks steal their client's money?

-The major reasons are that: [1] this would result in an overnight failure of their business, and [2] law enforcement would catch up with them (punishing the attacker for breach-of-contract, and possibly even reversing the stolen funds).
+The major reasons are that: [1] this would result in an overnight failure of their business, and [2] law enforcement would catch up with them (punishing the attacker for breach-of-contract, and possibly even reversing the stolen funds [if it's not too late]).

-It is clear that all businesses must operate for the long run (think customer service departments, or sending back a meal at a restaurant), making reason [1] enough to keep these agents in line, but [some businesses are uniquely vulnerable to short-term temptation because they not only "accept value" but they are also custodians of their customer's value](http://www.truthcoin.info/blog/limits-of-blockchain/), necessitating the extra enforcement implied by [2].
+It is clear that all businesses must operate for the long run (think customer service departments, or "sending back a meal" at a restaurant), making reason [1] enough to keep these agents in line.
+However,[some businesses are uniquely vulnerable to short-term temptation because they not only "accept value" but they are also *custodians* of their customer's value](http://www.truthcoin.info/blog/limits-of-blockchain/), necessitating the extra enforcement implied by [2].

 #### [1] Reputational Capital